SophiaAzaraev/CS240_GroupProject/README.md

 - **Number of permutations for password length 6**: 165,765,600
 - **Maximum number of operations for dictionary** = (size of dictionary) * (number of passwords)

-*_This graph shows how long the brute force attack took to crack one password when given 10, 100, 1000, and 10000 passwords all of length 4._*
+**_This graph shows how long the brute force attack took to crack one password when given 10, 100, 1000, and 10000 passwords all of length 4._**
 ![](images/Brute1.png)
-*_This graph shows the same data except for a dictionary attack instead.
+**_This graph shows the same data except for a dictionary attack instead.
 This was also given 10, 100, 1000, 10000 passwords all of length 4.
-Each data point is labeled with how many passwords the algorithm was able to crack._*
+Each data point is labeled with how many passwords the algorithm was able to crack._**
 ![](images/Dic1.png)
-*_This graph is the same brute force algorithm, but the time shown is the total amount of time it took for the given amount of passwords to be cracked. _*
+**_This graph is the same brute force algorithm, but the time shown is the total amount of time it took for the given amount of passwords to be cracked. _**
 ![](images/Brute2.png)
-*_This graph is the dictionary attack algorithm, the time shown is the total amount of time it took for the labeled amount of passwords to be cracked. _*
+**_This graph is the dictionary attack algorithm, the time shown is the total amount of time it took for the labeled amount of passwords to be cracked. _**
 ![](images/Dic2.png)

+## _Conclusions_
+The "better" algoritm depends on why it is being used.
+In our demo, we were concerned more with the success rate than the time.
+In real-world applications, however, hackers would be more inclined to use the dictionary method.
+Our passwords were randomly generated and so the dictionary attack was less likely to guess them.
+Real users, however, more often create predictable passwords than can be easily guessed by a dictionary, and would take a long time to crack via brute force.
+As shown above, the number of permutations for length 4 passwords, all lowercase letters was 358,800, while just going up to length 6 increased the number to 165,765,000.
+This number would increase even more if the passwords had uppercase letters, numbers, or symbols.

+Ultimately, the "better" algorithm is determined by the purpose of its use.